fkie-cad/Logprep/CONTRIBUTING.md

 * The content should have line breaks after 72 characters.
 * The content should describe what was done and why it was done, but not how it was done.

+### Pre-Commit Hooks
+* We use pre-commit hooks to sanitize files before commiting
+* Install the pre-commit hooks with `pre-commit install` in the root directory

 ### Pull Request and Definition of Done
 * draft a Pull Request as soon as possible to signal your commitment.
 * write a clear description of what a maintainer have to expect from your PR.
-* add an entry in the CHANGELOG.md file for your feature, improvement or bugfix.
+* add an entry in the [CHANGELOG.md](https://github.com/fkie-cad/Logprep/blob/main/CHANGELOG.md) file for your feature, improvement or bugfix.
 * add the needed documentation in the docs.
 * add tests for your work.
 * ensure all tests run.
-* if you done all of the above, add a maintainer for review and mark your PR as ready.
+* if you have done all of the above, add a maintainer for review and mark your PR as ready.

 ### Deprecations
 * If a function or features gets deprecated a warning should be logged with `logger.warning`.
 The message should start with `[Deprecation]:` and end with an indication when this deprecation will expire, e.g.: `[Expires with logprep=4.0.0]`.
-* Furthermore the corresponding code parts should be marked with a comment starting like `# DEPRECATION: <SHORT-Name> <Comment>`.
+* Furthermore, the corresponding code parts should be marked with a comment starting like `# DEPRECATION: <SHORT-Name> <Comment>`.
 This way it is later easy to find again the lines of code that have to be revised before the deprecation will be fully removed.
 * The [CHANGELOG.md](https://github.com/fkie-cad/Logprep/blob/main/CHANGELOG.md) should be updated such that the next release contains a remark that a feature will be marked as deprecated and indicating in the `Upcoming Changes` section that the deprecation will also be removed in the future.

 ### Code Quality and Style
 * We adhere to PEP-8.